-Established in 1989, the Deaf and Hard of Hearing Teacher Education Program is a collaboration between university faculty and practitioners in the field.
+Established in 1989, the Deaf and Hard of Hearing Teacher Education Program is offered by York University with collaboration from practitioners in the field.

 Graduates earn a Post-Baccalaureate Diploma from York University, and teachers who are certified by the Ontario College of Teachers (OCT) are recommended for the Additional Qualification (AQ), “Teaching Students Who Are Deaf or Hard of Hearing”, with a specialization in either ASL/LSQ Communication, or Oral/Aural Communication.
 The program is accredited by the Ontario College of Teachers and by the Canadian Association of Educators of the Deaf and Hard of Hearing (CAEDHH).
 Graduates of the program have the qualifications to teach outside of Ontario, nationally or internationally, as teachers of the deaf and hard of hearing as determined by each educational jurisdiction.